Pesisir Selatan Regency: Administrative districts

-Notes: (a) The former Lunang Silaut district had a population of 30,450 at the 2010 Census before its division into separate Lunang and Silaut districts.
+Notes: (a) The former Lunang Silaut District had a population of 30,450 at the 2010 Census before its division into separate Lunang and Silaut districts.

-(b) The Basa Ampek Balai Tapan district had a population of 25,742 at the 2010 Census before the splitting off of a separate Ranah Ampek Hulu Tapan district.
+(b) The Basa Ampek Balai Tapan District had a population of 25,742 at the 2010 Census before the splitting off of a separate Ranah Ampek Hulu Tapan district.

-(c) The Pancung Soal district had a population of 37,002 at the 2010 Census before the splitting off of a separate Aipura district.
+(c) The Pancung Soal District had a population of 37,002 at the 2010 Census before the splitting off of a separate Aipura district.

-(d) including two small offshore islands. (e) including five small offshore islands. (f) including one small offshore island. (g) including nine small offshore islands, the largest being Pulau Aua Gadang (69 ha). (h) including seven small offshore islands, the largest being Pulau Babi (96 ha). (j) including 23 small offshore islands, the largest being Pulau Cubadak (705 ha) and Pulau Marak (256 ha).
+(d) including two small offshore islands. (e) including five small offshore islands. (f) including one small offshore island - Pulau Batunago. (g) including eight small offshore islands, the largest being Pulau Aua Gadang (65 ha). (h) including seven small offshore islands, the largest being Pulau Babi (52 ha). (j) including 25 small offshore islands, the largest being Pulau Cubadak (720 ha) and Pulau Marak (207 ha).

+The longest rivers in the regency are Batang Silaut (200 km long), Batang Tapan (175 km), Batang Inderapura (174.4 km), Batang Surantih (171 km), Batang Bayang (134 km), Batang Lunang (133.3 km), Batang Betung (115 bm) and Batang Tarusan (90 km).

 Siamang rehabilitation

 Marak Island is 7.37 kilometres from Nagari Sungai Pinang land which 500 hectares area has used as Siamang (Symphalangus syndactylus) and Owa ungko (Hylobates agilis) rehabilitation center complete with quarantine, medical, social and rehabilitation cages since 2003.
 The plan is to release some Siamang which have could use upper room with sufficient activities, not depend on human anymore and match with his/her spouse to Bukit Tiga Puluh National Park.
 The island is now home for 30 butterfly species and 50 kinds of birds, and is suitable for a conservation area.